 Part 4: Wall Framing

-Part 5: Cold Roof vs Warm Roof
+Part 5: Warm Roof vs Cold Roof

-Part 6: Roof, EPDM & Fascias
+Part 6: Roof, EPDM Roof & Fascias

 Part 7: Fitting uPVC Windows & Doors

-Part 8: Cladding
+Part 8: Batten & Timber Cladding

 Part 9: Electrical Choices & First Fix Electrics